 We regularly receive calls from drivers and drivers’ spouses asking about the specifics of Owner Operators and Lease Purchasers jobs.
 We lay out the costs involved and explain to them what it’s like to work in this role.
 It’s different than being a company driver.
 Successful Owner Operators and Lease Purchasers have found that partnering with a dedicated carrier like PFS lessens the burden of finding brokers and freight.
 We also offer discounts on fuel and truck parts as well as truck and health insurance.

 When you become an Owner Operators and Lease Purchasers, it’s like you are running your own business.
 Yes, you’ll get a paycheck from PFS for the miles you’ve driven, but you have to balance that with how much your truck loan or lease is costing you and other associated costs like insurance and maintenance.
 To be successful and make a living as an Owner Operators and Lease Purchasers, you can’t just break even.
 You have to go beyond that.
 Here at PFS, we are happy to help you get started on the right foot.

 As a self-employed commercial truck driver, you will be responsible for keeping track of your tax payments and how much you owe.
 Don’t make the mistake of putting this off.
 You have to keep track of your quarterly tax payments and keep good business records.
 And there is also the International Fuel Tax reporting that truck drivers must do.
 Read more about this fuel tax in our previous blog.

-Now that you’ve learned how to overcome these common stumbling blocks, are you ready for owner operator jobs?
+Now that you’ve learned how to overcome these common stumbling blocks, are you ready for Owner Operators and Lease Purchasers jobs?
 Contact us today.